 'Sapporo Autumn Gold' forms a rounded, open crown similar to that of the Field Elm U. minor.
 The leaves are narrowly-elliptical, <9cm long × <4.5cm wide; as the name implies, the leaves turn pale yellow in autumn.
 Flowering usually begins when the tree is aged six years.
-The oldest cultivar on trial, it remains one of the most resistant to DED, exhibiting just 2.8% de-foliation and 1.2% dieback after inoculation in Italian trials, and has become the yardstick by which new cultivars are judged.
+The oldest cultivar on trial, it remains one of the most resistant to DED, exhibiting just 2.8% defoliation and 1.2% dieback after inoculation in Italian trials, and has become the yardstick by which new cultivars are judged.
 The tree is known to host the White-letter Hairstreak in the wild in the UK.
-However, mature specimens planted at Mudeford, Christchurch, in 1985 were seriously damaged by Dryad's Saddle fungus, while others have suffered branch breakage at exposed sites.
-The cultivar remains readily obtainable in the UK, from cheap bare-root whips to large root-balled trees.
+However, mature specimens planted at Mudeford, Christchurch, in 1985 were seriously damaged by Dryad's Saddle fungus, while many others have suffered branch breakage in storms, and consequently cannot be recommended.